 Seattle Travel Guide › Walking & Hiking Tours

-The Best Walking, Hiking, and Outdoor Tours in Seattle
+The Best Walking Tours in Seattle

 Evergreen Escapes offers fantastic day tours and hikes in Seattle’s many nearby wilderness areas: Olympic and Mount Rainier National Parks, Mount Saint Helens, the North Cascades, and Snoqualmie Falls.
 These small group tours are capped at ten guests, and include transportation in a Mercedes van, a day hike, and gourmet lunch with local wine.
 Tours run year-round, with snow-shoeing replacing day hikes in the winter months, when needed.
 Evergreen Escapes also offers a private San Juan kayak and whale-watching tour in the summer months, with optional sea-plane or overnight add-on.